JoarGruneau/coding_test/README.md

  ```

 ## Get data
- Get some data to put in the database (you can download multiple files id desired):
+ Get some data to put in the database (you can download multiple files if desired):
  ```
  wget ftp://ftp.ais.dk/ais_data/aisdk_20181101.csv
  ```